Dragonflies & Damselflies

 and are the perfect diversion when birding slows

 down mid-day.
-Since they live a year, two, or more
+Since they live a year or two mostly,

 as larvae underwater, areas with water are usually